Prof Li Jiangtao

 In a system with simple mechanisms, agents can easily identify the optimal strategy and behave accordingly to get what they want.
 In contrast, complex mechanisms demand more in-depth and sophisticated reasoning that could confuse agents who whose behaviour is not fully rational.

-System designers often prefer simple mechanisms as it means they can be “confident about predicting the agents’ behaviour and about what will happen under their system,” says Professor Li.
+System designers often prefer simple mechanisms as it means they can be “confident about predicting the agents’ behaviour and about what will happen under their system,” says Li.
 Moreover, the agents are also more likely to participate since they understand how to ‘play’ the game.

-But Professors Li and Dworczak flip the script in their new work, showing that there may be cases where a complex mechanism is useful even if the agents are not strategically sophisticated.
+But Li and Dworczak flip the script in their new work, showing that there may be cases where a complex mechanism is useful even if the agents are not strategically sophisticated.
 Using an approach called robust dominance, where the production of a higher payoff influences the designer to prefer the complex mechanism at all times, they proved that the inability of the designer to predict the outcome of a complex mechanism does not justify the choice of employing a simple mechanism instead.

 “The designers may not need to care about whether the mechanism is simple or not, because that’s not their objective.
-Their objective is to maximize their own utility,” Professor Li explains.
+Their objective is to maximize their own utility,” Li explains.
 “Some of the agents may be confused, but as long as they are willing to participate and as long as the eventual profits are higher or the system achieves their desired outcomes, then the designer could actually choose the complex mechanism.”

 Better models for broader applications